 Data visualization: Being able to create charts and graphs is a significant part of being a data scientist.
 Familiarity with the following tools should prepare you to do the work:

-Machine learning: Incorporating machine learning into your work as a data scientist means continuously improving the quality of the data you gather and potentially being able to predict the outcomes of future datasets.
+Machine learning: Incorporating machine learning and deep learning into your work as a data scientist means continuously improving the quality of the data you gather and potentially being able to predict the outcomes of future datasets.
 A course in machine learning can get you started with the basics.

-Though there are many paths to becoming a data scientist, starting in a related entry-level job can be a good first step.
+Though there are many paths to becoming a data scientist, starting in a related entry-level job can be an excellent first step.
 Seek positions that work heavily with data, such as data analyst, business intelligence analyst, statistician, or data engineer.
-From there, it’s possible to work your way up to becoming a scientist as you expand your knowledge and skills.
+From there, you can work your way up to becoming a scientist as you expand your knowledge and skills.

-Data scientist positions can be highly technical, so it’s possible you’ll encounter both technical and behavioral questions.
+Data scientist positions can be highly technical, so you may encounter technical and behavioral questions.
 Anticipate both, and practice by speaking your answer aloud.
-Being prepared with examples from your past work or academic experiences can help you appear confident and knowledgeable to interviewers.
+Preparing examples from your past work or academic experiences can help you appear confident and knowledgeable to interviewers.

 Here are a few questions you might encounter: